anissen/solitaire/tasks.md

 * Make a "retry"-button if the server cannot be contacted
 * Use limits on { games-played-star, highscores, ranking, ... } to account for MANY users
 * Make a version file that Analytics reads from
+* Speed up text and arrows in tutorial
+* Make the background take up the entire screen (?)

 Bugs:
 * Crash when starting a normal game, then finishing another game mode and resuming the normal game